Viral Assembly and Biological System Laboratory

 Libertad M. Nieto-Espinosa

 Libertad obtained his B.Sc. in Biology at the Science Department at UASLP.
-She is currently an M.Sc. student in the Basic Biomedical Research Program.
+She is currently an M.Sc. student in the Basic Biomedical Research Program at the Medical School.
 Her thesis project focuses on determining whether CHIKV mutants with reduced infectivity and abnormal virions elicit a less inflammatory response than the attenuated CHIKV 181/25 strain.
 She is studying the immunological properties of these mutants using PBMCs.
-This project is a collaboration with immunologists Prof. Adriana Monsivaís-Urenda and Dr. Elena Martínez-Shio.
+This project is a collaboration with immunologists Prof. Adriana Monsivaís-Urenda and Dr. Elena Martínez-Shio (co-adviser).

 Undergraduate Students